Butyrolactol A: Acetate pathway

 The long carbon chain contained in Butyrolactol A was determined to originate from the acetate pathway by carbon-14 labeling acetate, the two carbon precursor for polyketide synthase.
 The presence of PKS genes from the Streptomyces family further confirmed the mechanism of acetyl-group based chain elongation.
 Carbons 1-8 were confirmed to originate from glycolytic pathway intermediate hydroxymalonyl-ACP (Figure).
 This is supported by 13C labeling, where 13C-13C couplets were present for the aforementioned carbons, as well as gene sequencing, which found genes coding for enzymes involved in hydroxymalonyl-ACP formation in zwittermicin biosynthesis.

 tert-Butyl group

 The tert-butyl functional group is a unique moiety in this compound: two of the three carbons were found to originate from the amino acid valine, which contains an isopropyl alkyl side chain.
 This was determined by deuteration of valine supplied in the media, where mass spectroscopy identified mass/charge ratio reflecting the replacement of 8 hydrogens with deuterium in valine.
-The final alkyl group in the tert-butyl group was found to be from methionine, likely from S-adenylation.
+The final alkyl group in the tert-butyl group was found to be from methionine, likely from SAM.
 The order in which these precursor units are synthesized has not been confirmed.